-*Written in association with Cymraeg i Blant
+*Paid collaboration with Cymraeg i Blant

 Tafwyl, Cardiff’s annual celebration of Welsh arts and culture, returns this weekend, with a two-day event at the city’s Llandaff Fields.

 The family-friendly festival has been running since 2006 and is a lively mix of live music, literature, drama, comedy, art, sports, food and drink.

 Tafwyl Fringe has been running all week, with events being held in museums, libraries, cafes, bars and art centres, culminating in the main event this Saturday and Sunday.

 Tafwyl is free and open to all, whether you speak Welsh or not.
 The evenings feature live Welsh language music, food and drink, while the day times are filled with more live music, plus plenty of family-friendly events and activities.

 Tafwyl has grown tremendously since it was established in 2006 by Menter Caerdydd, when 1,500 attended the Mochyn Du, to over 36,000 at least year’s event at Cardiff Castle.